-- My most recent job consisted of designing pages for a newspaper.
-Apparently some people think this is cool.
+- One of my past jobs consisted of designing pages for a newspaper.

 - I love the scent of freshly-cut grass.

 - I have been bungy jumping three times, and would love to do it again.

 - Fall is my favorite time of year, though I don’t like that it leads to winter.